 QWho all's involved?

-AThe project was initiated by a socially disabled college student in his first year of college, and has been in progress for 5 years, developing the theory and the central goals of the project.
+AThe project was initiated by a socially disabled college student in his first year of college (1998), and has been in progress for 20 years, developing the theory, central goals and various software for the project.
 It is based on results in mathematical logic, recursion theory and proof theory.